Steve's Gastronomic Home Page

 El Paso, TX

-(915) 584-9266
+(915) 833-0446

 Chile Relleno with no sauce on top

-Beef Taco at Red Peppers
+Beef taco at Red Peppers

 The Taco is another item I think is excellent, but faces stiffer competition from other restaurants.
-The one here is made with potato mixed into the ground beef, and although it has seemed greasy, it was not overly so.
+The one here is made with potato mixed into the ground beef, and although it seemed greasy, it was not overly so.
 For ground beef this is one of the better tacos, but the question is probably whether you would rather have this one or a taco made with deshebrada or other types of meats served at other restaurants.

 Rice had a good flavor and was not dry or overcooked.
 This was one of the better ones I have tried, although it is hard to find a bad serving of rice anywhere in the borderland.